-We aim to strengthen ECE teachers, assistants, and coordinators’:
+We aimed to strengthen ECE teachers, assistants, and coordinators’:

-To reach these goals, we developed three independent but complementary professional development resources:
+To reach these goals, we developed four independent but complementary professional development resources:

-We are examining the feasibility of this toolkit, gathering input from end users to inform its development.
+We examined the feasibility of this toolkit, gathering input from end users to inform its development.

-Project activities involve three types of participants: ECEC teachers, ECEC teacher assistants, and ECEC staff with leadership roles.
-Around 100 ECEC professionals, across four countries (Belgium, Greece, Poland, and Portugal), participated in focus groups to inform the design and content of the Intellectual Output, building on expertise from the field.
-Further, around 120 ECEC professionals, from a minimum of 40 ECEC centres across the four countries, participating in the feasibility analysis of the toolkit.
+Project activities involved three types of participants: ECEC teachers, ECEC teacher assistants, and ECEC staff with leadership roles.
+Around 100 ECEC professionals, across four countries (Belgium, Greece, Poland, and Portugal), participated in focus groups to inform the design and content of the Intellectual Outputs, building on expertise from the field.
+Further, over 100 ECEC professionals, from 36 ECEC centres across the four countries, participated in the feasibility analysis of the toolkit.

-We will reach all types of ECEC professionals and centres, including rural and urban communities, the public and private sectors, etc., creating a shared awareness of the importance of children’s right to participate to increase ECEC quality.
+We aimed to reach all types of ECEC professionals and centres, including rural and urban communities, the public and private sectors, etc., creating a shared awareness of the importance of children’s right to participate to increase ECEC quality.
 We expect ECEC professionals: